wp-plugins/wp-team-manager/readme.txt

 You can see the id on the id column on the team memebers list.

+= How can i change the image size of the team member? =

+Team manager list all the image size on the wordpress.To change default image sizes you can do them on the Settings>media

 == Screenshots ==

 1. Add new member